Shakermixer/XL2RVN/README.md

 #### zk-Rollups
 Layer 2 blockchain solution that performs computations and storage off-chain while funds are held in a smart contract.
 Prominent examples are Polygon zkEVM and zkSync Era.

+#### Polygon
+has a very popular side chain with it's own consesus mechanism and it's own token MATIC